-- I. Genetic testing to establish or confirm one of the following immune, autoimmune, or rheumatoid disorders to guide management is considered medically necessary when the member/enrollee demonstrates clinical features\\ consistent with the disorder (the list is not meant to be comprehensive, see II below): - A. Agammaglobulinemia: X-Linked and Autosomal Recessive - B. Autoimmune Lymphoproliferative Syndrome (ALPS) - C. Chronic Granulomatous Disease (CGD) - D. Common Variable Immune Deficiency (CVID)
+- I. Genetic testing to establish or confirm one of the following immune, autoimmune, or rheumatoid disorders to guide management is considered medically necessary when the member/enrollee demonstrates clinical features\ consistent with the disorder (the list is not meant to be comprehensive, see II below): - A. Agammaglobulinemia: X-Linked and Autosomal Recessive

-- E. Complement Deficiencies

-- F. Congenital Neutropenia Syndromes (e.g., ELANE-Related Neutropenia)

-- G. Familial Hemophagocytic Lymphohistiocytosis (HLH)

-- H. Hyper IgE Syndrome (HIES)

-- I. Hyper IgM Syndromes

-- J. Leukocyte Adhesion Deficiency (LAD)

-- K. NEMO Deficiency Syndrome

-- L. Severe Combined Immune Deficiency (SCID) and Combined Immune Deficiency

-- M. WHIM Syndrome (Warts, Hypogammaglobulinemia, Infections, and Myelokathexis)

-- N. Wiskott-Aldrich Syndrome

-- II.
+- B. Autoimmune Lymphoproliferative Syndrome (ALPS) - C. Chronic Granulomatous Disease (CGD) - D. Common Variable Immune Deficiency (CVID) - E. Complement Deficiencies - F. Congenital Neutropenia Syndromes (e.g., ELANE-Related Neutropenia) - G. Familial Hemophagocytic Lymphohistiocytosis (HLH) - H. Hyper IgE Syndrome (HIES) - I. Hyper IgM Syndromes - J. Leukocyte Adhesion Deficiency (LAD) - K. NEMO Deficiency Syndrome - L. Severe Combined Immune Deficiency (SCID) and Combined Immune Deficiency - M. WHIM Syndrome (Warts, Hypogammaglobulinemia, Infections, and Myelokathexis) - N. Wiskott-Aldrich Syndrome - II.
 Genetic testing to establish or confirm the diagnosis of all other immune, autoimmune, or rheumatoid disorders not specifically discussed within this or another medical policy will be evaluated by the criteria outlined in General Approach to Genetic and Molecular Testing (see policy for criteria).

-\\Clinical features for a specific disorder may be outlined in resources such as GeneReviews, OMIM, National Library of Medicine, Genetics Home Reference, or other scholarly source.
+\Clinical features for a specific disorder may be outlined in resources such as GeneReviews, OMIM, National Library of Medicine, Genetics Home Reference, or other scholarly source.

-NOTES AND DEFINITIONS
+DEFINITIONS

-- 1. Close relatives include first, second, and third degree blood relatives on the same side of the family: - a.
-First-degree relatives are parents, siblings, and children - b.
-Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - c.
-Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
-Multibiomarker disease activity (MBDA) tests for rheumatoid arthritis are an approach that uses serum biomarkers to measure rheumatoid arthritis disease activity. - 3.
-Unexplained fever (or fever of unknown origin [FUO]) is defined as a temperature higher than 38.3 C (100.9 F) that lasts for more than three weeks with no obvious source despite appropriate investigation.
+- 1. Multibiomarker disease activity (MBDA) tests: Approach that uses serum biomarkers to measure rheumatoid arthritis disease activity. - 2.
+Unexplained fever: A fever of unknown origin (FUO).
+A temperature higher than 38.3 C (100.9 F) that lasts for more than three weeks with no obvious source despite appropriate investigation.
 The four categories of potential etiology of FUO are classic, nosocomial, immune deficient, and human immunodeficiency virus-related.
 The four subgroups of the differential diagnosis of FUO are infections, malignancies, autoimmune conditions, and miscellaneous.